 Scholarships

-The Tampa Branch of American Association of University Women (AAUW) offers scholarships to Florida resident college and university students seeking undergraduate or graduate degrees in STEM (science, technology, engineering, and mathematics) programs.
-Applicants must meet the following eligibility requirements:
+The Tampa Branch of American Association of University Women (AAUW) offers scholarships to Tampa area university women seeking undergraduate or graduate degrees in STEM (science, technology, engineering, and mathematics) programs.

 Eligibility